TVR28/Computer-Vision/README.md

 ## Contributing

-Contributions to Video Summarization API are welcome!
+Contributions to VidSummAPI are welcome!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository to your own GitHub account.
 2. Create a new branch for your feature or bug fix.